Nanango: History

 On 29 January 1920, the Nanango War Memorial was unveiled by Major-General Thomas William Glasgow.

 A Baptist congregation was formed in Nanango in 1929 and was officially constituted in 1932.
 The Nanango Baptist Church officially opened at 81 Drayton Street (26.6710°S 151.9990°E) on Saturday 29 February 1936.
-In 1998 the congregation needed a more spacious church and relocated to a new building at 37 Mount Stanley Road, under the new name of Nanango Community Baptist Church.
+In 1998, the congregation needed a more spacious church and relocated to a new building at 37 Mount Stanley Road, under the new name of Nanango Community Baptist Church.
 The old church was sold into private ownership.

-After World War I, however, growth levelled off until the early 1970s when the development of the Tarong Power Station led to a third population explosion.
-McCauley Weir was used as the town's water supply until three additional bores were drilled at the confluence of Barkers Creek and Meandu Creek.
+After World War I, however, growth levelled off until the early 1970s, when the development of the Tarong Power Station led to a third population explosion.